 Industry connections and resources

-As a student of the Diploma of Theatre Arts you may be invited to work on shows in the Melbourne Comedy Festival or the Fringe Festival.
-We have strong connections with small and large-scale theatre companies such as Arts Centre Melbourne, La Mama, The Carlton Courthouse, Red Stitch Theatre Company and Impro Melbourne.
+We offer you many opportunities to get involved.
+You may be invited to work on shows in the Melbourne Comedy Festival or the Fringe Festival.
+We have enduring connections with small and large-scale theatre companies such as Arts Centre Melbourne, La Mama, The Carlton Courthouse, Red Stitch Theatre Company and Impro Melbourne.

 You will train as a theatre worker with skills in acting, theatre lighting, sound, stage management, set/prop making, marketing and performing arts in context.
-This will prepare you for work in small- and large-scale theatres and in community theatre settings.
+This will enable you to work in both small and large scale organisations and theatres.

 You will be assessed through a combination of face-to-face, project work and industry-based learning.
 Your employability skills will form part of the assessment, including communication, teamwork, problem solving, initiative and enterprise, planning and organising, self-management, and learning and technology.